Stephen K. Sanderson

 Stephen K. Sanderson (born November 15, 1945) is an American sociologist.
 His area of focus includes comparative sociology, historical sociology, sociological theory and sociocultural evolution.
 He is a specialist in sociological theory and comparative and historical sociology and is one of the leading sociologists to develop an evolutionist, yet non-Darwinist, understanding of human society.
 He has written or edited ten books and about sixty peer-reviewed articles, and is the author of numerous articles and many books, including Evolutionism and Its Critics.

 He was a professor of sociology at Indiana University of Pennsylvania.
 Since 2007 he has been a visiting scholar at the Institute for Research on World-Systems at the University of California, Riverside.

-Sanderson received a PhD from the University of Nebraska in 1973.
+Sanderson received a PhD from the University of Nebraska–Lincoln in 1973.